mg979/vim-yanktools/README.md

 #### Zeta mode

-By using the 'z' prefix, you can create a disposable yank stack, from which elements are taken from the bottom when pasting, and immediately removed.
+By using the `z` prefix, you can create a disposable yank stack, from which elements are taken from the bottom when pasting, and immediately removed.

 Eg: